susam/gitpr/README.md

                  \
                   H---I---J (upstream/master, master)

+After the merge is complete, the upstream's main development branch and your main development branch point to the same commit.

 ### Squash Commits
 This is an optional step to keep the commit history concise.

-If there are review comments to a pull request which need to be addressed in a new commit, or if there are minor fixes to be committed to an existing pull request, it may result in multiple commits in the topic branch.
+After developing the required feature or bug-fix in a topic branch, the developer or a reviewer may notice issues in the work that need to be addressed before the pull request can be merged into the upstream repository.
+This may lead to multiple new commits in the topic branch that should ideally have been part of the first commit that implemented that feature or bug-fix.

          E---F---G (TOPIC-BRANCH)
         /
     A---B---C---D  (master)

-It may be a good idea to squash the multiple commits in the pull request into a single commit.
+It may be a good idea to squash such multiple commits in the topic branch into a single coherent commit with all changes for the feature or bug-fix being developed.

          E'       (TOPIC-BRANCH)
         /